-The Arrow of Light Den meets on every other Wednesday evening from 6:15 to 7:30 in the Luther Burbank Cafeteria beginning on September 12.
-The Den is currently made up of eight 5th grade boys, all from Lancaster, led by Patrick Overstreet.
+The Arrow of Light Den meets every other Wednesday evening from 6:15 to 7:30 in the Luther Burbank Cafeteria beginning on September 11.
+The Den is currently made up of nine 5th grade boys, all from Lancaster, led by John Hantzis and Megan Bates.

 Boys may join at any time during the year – they are never ‘behind.’